jaysylvester/citizen/README.md

         Positive integer
       </p>
       <p>
-        Default: <code>30000</code>
+        Default: <code>0.5</code> (30 seconds)
       </p>
     </td>
     <td>
-      Determines how long the server will wait for a response from your controllers before timing out, in milliseconds.
+      Determines how long the server will wait for a response from your controllers before timing out, in minutes.
     </td>
   </tr>
   <tr>